 I have been practicing yoga for around 20 years with lots of amazing teachers around Edinburgh.
 My general practice is based around Ashtanga, and I spent many years under the wonderful tutoring of Rowena Warren (now Morris) at The Yoga Room.

-As I am very active and also a keen cyclist and spinning instructor, I have a great interest in teaching yoga to people who do sports as I believe that yoga is a really good complimentary practice for every activity that puts pressure on the muscles, fascia and joints.
+As I am very active and also a keen cyclist and spinning instructor, I have a great interest in teaching yoga to people who do sports.
+I believe that yoga is a really good complimentary practice for any activity that puts pressure on the muscles, fascia and joints.

 Hope to see you on the mat!